 I am constantly in transit, whether it’s on the train to work, in the car to a friend’s house, or on a plane to cover an event.
-If it weren’t for NPR and its affiliates, I would be seriously out of touch with the world and everything happening in it.
-But sometimes I rue wading through all the different programs and offerings, and just want to listen to the ones I like the best.
-That’s what I hoped the NPR One app would do for me.
+If it weren’t for N its affiliates, I would be seriously out of touch with the world everything happening in it.
+But sometimes I rue wading through all the different programs offerings, just want to listen to the ones I like the best.
+That’s what I hoped the N One app would do for me.

-NPR One, available online and on your mobile device, pegs itself as your own personalized NPR station.
-It combines reports from your local public radio affiliate with NPR’s own daily newscasts and original programming, as well as short segments you can tune in to when you just want a few quick bites of news.
-You then mark what you liked listening to by tapping on Interesting, and the NPR One app will factor that in to aggregate what it thinks you’ll want to listen to next.
+N One, available online on your mobile device, pegs itself as your own personalized N station.
+It combines reports from your local public radio affiliate with N’s own daily newscasts original programming, as well as short segments you can tune in to when you just want a few quick bites of news.
+You then mark what you liked listening to by tapping on Interesting, the N One app will factor that in to aggregate what it thinks you’ll want to listen to next.

-For your personalized queue to stay tied to you, you’ll have to log in with a Facebook, Google+, or NPR account.
-The app will automatically set the affiliated station based on your location, but you can change it if there’s another one that’s near and dear to your heart.
+For your personalized queue to stay tied to you, you’ll have to log in with a Facebook, +, or N account.
+The app will automatically set the affiliated station based on your location, but you can change it if there’s another one that’s near dear to your heart.

-Also, the NPR One app doesn’t offer the feeling that you truly “own” your own radio station.
-I love listening to my public radio affiliate, KQED, because of the hosts and their daily traffic and weather reports in between segments.
-Nothing else conjures up a smile on my face like hearing one of Matt Elmore‘s “Dad jokes” on my commute to work.
+so, the N One app doesn’t offer the feeling that you truly “own” your own radio station.
+I love listening to my public radio affiliate, KQED, because of the hosts their daily traffic weather reports in between segments.
+Nothing else conjures up a smile on my face like hearing one of Elmore‘s “Dad jokes” on my commute to work.

-While it’s great that the NPR One app makes its wealth of public radio podcasts and programs available for on-demand listening, it’s definitely not for everyone.
-This app exists to help NPR's transition with the next generation of public radio listeners, but there’s still a few features it needs to implement before it truly becomes your own personalized NPR station.
+ile it’s great that the N One app makes its wealth of public radio podcasts programs available for on-dem listening, it’s definitely not for everyone.
+This app exists to help N’s transition with the next generation of public radio listeners, but there’s still a few features it needs to implement before it truly becomes your own personalized N station.